Published on: 2024-05-27 (updated on: 2024-12-09). 🔗 Permalink

 3. Click on the Add Certificate... button in the Client certificates section.

 5. Upload your certificate.
-This is a PFX file.
-The other two upload functions remain empty.
+This will commonly be a PFX file.
+The other two upload functions thus remain empty.

 6. Enter your password in the Passphrase input field.